ETIMC/Report/typst/sections/Sprint 1.typ

 Ultimately, the Raspberry Pi Pico series was selected.
 The more powerful Pico 2 W was assigned to the host, where heavier computation would be done, and the original Pico W was chosen for the controllers to minimize per-unit expense.
 This configuration preserves overall system performance and flexibility, while ensuring the final devices remain inexpensive.

 ==== Circuitpython
 While exploring the Raspberry Pi Pico ecosystem the Circuitpython programming language #cite(<adafruit_circuitpython_nodate>) was discovered.
 Circuitpython is based on Python and promises simplicity, quick prototyping and _"strong hardware support"_ #cite(<schroeder_what_2024>).
 Furthermore, Circuitpython's creator Adafruit has already created many packages and libraries for everything from interfacing with displays to Bluetooth connectivity, including packages for working with WiFi #cite(<noauthor_adafruit_2025>) and MIDI #cite(<walters_adafruit_2025>).
 While testing a Pico 2 was successfully made to host a WiFi hotspot using the beforementioned library.
-Likewise, a Pico 1 was successfully configured to connect to the Pico 2's hotspot, and they could successfully exchange messages.
-For experimentation purposes, using the beforementioned MIDI library, the host was easily configured to act as a MIDI interface, sending MIDI notes on multiple MIDI channels to an instance of Ableton Live running on a USB-connected laptop.
+Likewise, a Pico 1 was successfully configured to connect to the Pico 2's hotspot, and they could successfully exchange simple wireless messages.
+For experimentation purposes, using the beforementioned MIDI library, the host was successfully configured to act as a MIDI interface, sending MIDI notes on multiple MIDI channels to an instance of Ableton Live running on a USB-connected laptop.

 The primary drawback of CircuitPython was its confinement of the Pico’s execution to a single CPU core, raising concerns about multitasking performance as the host device needed to manage multiple controllers and a computer concurrently.
 Fortunately, the discovery of the _asyncio_ library addressed this limitation #cite(<halbert_cooperative_2022>).
 By providing a cooperative multitasking framework—where functions explicitly yield control and later resume after a specified interval.